 - Open Settings.

-- On the right, locate the option called Automatically hide the taskbar in tablet mode.
-Enable it to activate taskbar auto hiding.
+- On the right, enable the Automatically hide the taskbar in tablet mode toggle option.

 - Open Registry Editor.